 Hey guys, as promised here is the review for the Taiwanese drama series, MEMORY LOVE.

 Memory Love tells the story of Qiao Jia En (our female lead) and her boyfriend, Wang Xiu Kai’s return to Taiwan to reunite with her estranged wealthy father after her mom’s death.
-Unfortunately, they both get involved in a car accident which causes Jia En to lose her memory and her boyfriend is declared brain dead.
-On the other side, we have pastry chef Xing Shao Tian (our male lead); who collapses during a bakery banquet and is in need of an immediate heart transplant.
+Unfortunately, they both get involved in a car accident which causes Jia En to lose her memory, and her boyfriend is declared brain dead.
+On the other side, we have pastry chef Xing Shao Tian (our male lead); who collapses during a bakery banquet and requires an immediate heart transplant.
 Of course, he ends up receiving Xiu Kai’s heart.
 Now Jia En’s best friend, Zhoa Ai li takes advantage of the current memory loss situation and poses as Jia En.

 The elements of this drama include amnesia, switched and stolen identity and fictional organ cellular memory transfer.
 Honestly, this is a drama that you will either love or hate.
-I say this because the story is nothing new but it will all depend on how the execution of the plot comes off to you as the viewer.
+I say this because the story is nothing new, but it will all depend on how the execution of the plot comes off to you as the viewer.
 From the start of the drama, I enjoyed the way the characters were introduced at fast speed.
-Which means that whatever back story to be told was placed throughout the upcoming episodes and we got straight to the actual plot.
-Overall the drama was simple and light, so it made an easy watch, apart from some unrealistic developments.
+Which means that whatever back story to be told was placed throughout the upcoming episodes, so we got straight to the actual plot.
+Overall the drama was light and straightforward, so it made an easy watch, apart from some unrealistic developments.
 For example, I cannot seem to understand how Jia En’s friend, Zhao Ai li was able to get away with the switching of identities.
-It is the 21st century and DNA tests do exist.
+It is the 21st century, DNA tests do exist.
 If I was the father and someone comes up claiming to be my daughter, I will definitely ask for concrete proof and not just some keepsake.
 But no worries, I decided to accept the drama world logic and let that slide.
-Also, I am no medical student but the way the transfer of organ cellular memory was portrayed in this drama, was a bit over the top but once again ‘drama logic’.
-The drama also showcased some super cringy scenes.
-Now I have admitted my love for cheesy romance but when it gets to that cringe level, I cannot help but feel embarrassed for the characters.
+Also, I am no medical student but the way the transfer of cellular organ memory was portrayed in this drama, was a bit over the top but once again ‘drama logic’.
+This series also showcased some super cringy scenes.
+Now I have admitted my love for cheesy romance, but when it gets to that cringe level, I cannot help but feel embarrassed for the characters.
 I was able to cope with the cringe because the chemistry between the leads was electrifying.

-Now we have a pastry chef as our lead, so there were some baking skills showcased throughout the show and I enjoyed how the drama incorporated the stories behind the creation of these pastries and connected them to the emotions felt by the characters.
+Now we have a pastry chef as our lead, so there were some baking skills showcased throughout the show.
+I enjoyed how the drama incorporated the stories behind the creation of these pastries and connected them to the emotions felt by the characters.
 This made the show more interesting.
 Another reason why I loved this drama was due to the original soundtracks used.
 I already did a review for the opening track.
 If you have not seen that already, use this link (Opening song review) and check it out.
 Most of the other songs from the drama came from the album Bii Your Light by Taiwanese singer Bii.
-My favourite song titled ‘You’re Gone’ from the album was actually the closing track for the drama.
+My favourite song titled ‘You’re Gone’ was actually the closing track.
 If you would like to have a listen, here is a link to the official video on YouTube, (Bii-You’re Gone)

 Lastly, let’s discuss the execution of the plot.
-Like I said earlier, the plot is nothing new in the drama world but I still gave the drama a chance.
-The characters had the potential to make the drama gain a 10/10 rating but it fell to the ongoing problem of many Taiwanese dramas.
+Like I said earlier, the plot is nothing new in the drama world, but I still gave the drama a chance.
+It definitely had the potential to gain a 10/10 rating, but it fell to the ongoing problem of many Taiwanese dramas.
 I honestly cannot tell if the writer got too relaxed towards the end or if the number of episodes should have been cut short.
-Most recent Taiwanese dramas tend to be draggy towards the end.
-By draggy I mean, there have been many times when I felt that the last episode had already been aired because the episodes from then on felt like fillers.
-This could have been avoided if the drama had ended sooner and this was my issue with Memory Love as well.
-This drama had so much potential but I have to admit that most episodes, especially towards the end felt like compulsory fillers to reach the required number of episodes.
-Overall it was still a relaxing drama to watch and the main couple were sweet and amazing together so I will give it a 7.5/10.
+Recent Taiwanese dramas tend to be draggy towards the end.
+By draggy I mean, there have been many times when I felt that the last episode had already been aired because the events from then on felt like fillers.
+This could have been avoided if the drama had ended sooner.
+Memory Love had so much potential, but I have to admit that most episodes, especially towards the end felt like compulsory fillers required to reach the already announced number of episodes.
+Overall it was still a relaxing drama to watch, the main couple was sweet and amazing together so I will give it a 7.5/10.
 Will I be watching it again?
 Yes but not every single episode, maybe I might go back to watch my favourite moments.
 Also, I will be following future projects from both leads because they were the rock that held my interest throughout the show.
-If you would like to watch this drama for the sweet moments between the leads, it is available on VIKI (Asian drama/movie streaming site), just use the link below, Enjoy.
+If you would like to watch this drama for the sweet moments between the main couple, it is available on VIKI (Asian drama/movie streaming site), just use the link below, Enjoy.